‘Teen Mom 2’ Star Says She ‘Can’t Wait’ To Have Another Baby

 Teen Mom 2 star Briana DeJesus is the mother to two children, but she may not be done adding to her family just yet.
 On Thursday night, Briana took to Twitter and revealed that she “can’t wait” to have another baby.

-Briana took to Twitter and revealed that her youngest daughter is about to be in her “terrible twos” then she reminisced about her oldest daughter and how she was a great baby.
+Briana revealed on Twitter that her youngest daughter is about to be in her “terrible twos,” then she reminisced about her oldest daughter and how she was a great baby.
 That is when she revealed she wouldn’t mind having another baby.

 “Love my kids to death and I can’t wait to have another one.
 I feel like one more will complete the pact.”

 Briana is in a relationship with a man named John.
-Although the relationship is a long-distance one (Briana lives in Florida while John lives in New York), the two have enjoyed spending time together and he has even appeared on the most recent season of Teen Mom 2.
+Although the relationship is long-distance (Briana lives in Florida while John lives in New York), the two have enjoyed spending time together and he has even appeared on the most recent season of Teen Mom 2.
 However, Briana has been open about the fact that she and John are taking things slow.

 She also opened up about her relationship on Twitter and revealed that she and John will soon be celebrating their one-year-anniversary together when asked if the two were still together.